Ohtani, Trout power Angels to 10-0 win over Tigers

 LATE RELIEF

-Tigers rookie utility player Kody Clemens, the son of Roger Clemens, ended up pitching for the second time in three days with the game out of reach.
+Tigers rookie utility player Kody Clemens, the son of seven-time Cy Young Award winner Roger Clemens, ended up pitching for the second time in three days with the game out of reach.

 Clemens worked one inning and allowed one run on three hits.
-He did strike out Ohtani looking with a 68 mph eephus pitch.
+He struck out Ohtani looking with a 68 mph eephus pitch.

+“I’m just trying to get outs, and for it to come like that is obviously super cool.
+He’s the best player in baseball.
+So it’s a pretty cool moment for me,” said Clemens, who threw the ball to the dugout after striking out Ohtani and is hoping to get it signed by him during the final two days of the series.

 Kody Clemens has pitched six times this year and has given up three runs on 10 hits in six innings.
 The strikeout of Ohtani was his first this season.